Computerized Manufacturing and Machining | ACTC

 Length of Program

-The degree and diploma credential programs are4 semesters in length.
+The degree and diploma credential programs are four semesters in length.
+Certificates can be earned in 1-3 semesters

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.